-Available Counseling, Treatment, Rehabilitation or Re-entry Programs
+Resources Available Counseling, Treatment, Rehabilitation or Re-entry Programs

 Information on available counseling, treatment, and rehabilitation or re-entry programs are available in the TSJC Student Success Center in Trinidad, TSJC Learning Center in Alamosa and the Colorado Department of Health.
-At PPCC information can be located at the Human Resources Office, room B-200, 719-502-2600.

-Community Resources

-Trinidad State Junior College does not endorse any one treatment program or facility.
+Community Resources: Trinidad State Junior College does not endorse any one treatment program or facility.
 However, the following list includes resources that exist in our community related to alcohol and drug treatment, crisis, education and prevention: